MuMuuMuuu/JSON-Data-project/README.md

 - **`Data_Interpretation.ipynb`**: A Jupyter notebook for visualizing data insights, helping users explore trends in health scores, compliance levels across cuisines, and the geographical distribution of restaurants across New York City’s boroughs.

-The `Data_Interpretation.pdf` report serves as a reference, presenting visualization conclusions along with code snippets that demonstrate API usage, offering clear insights into the analysis process and results achieved.
+The `Data_Interpretation.pdf` report serves as a reference, presenting visualization conclusions along with code snippets that demonstrate API usage, offering insights into the analysis process and results achieved.